What Makes Content Good?

 And that’s precisely what good web content does: it attracts the broadest possible audience by being concise and to the point.
 (Note that the author of this post is doing her best to be concise – how are we doing?).

 Use visual cues like headers and bullet points.
 Keep your line lengths and sentences short.
 Follow plain language guidelines.
-And make sure each page of content on your website, has a purpose.
+And make sure each page of content on your website, whether it’s a blog post, a resource page, or another type of content, has a purpose.

 So the million dollar question: how good is your content?
 Connect with us here at WDG to better understand if your content is findable, relevant, persuasive, and concise.
 Our expert content strategy team is here to help you!